 Round Eye or Diamond Eye?

-Rolling and crane swivels are available in either round eye or diamond eye designs.
-There is not a huge amount of difference in the performance of these swivels, and it is simply down to an angler’s personal preference.
-Swivels are available which have one round eye and one diamond eye.
-These swivels are designed to be used for hooklengths, with the round eye being attached to the main body of the rig and the diamond eye having the hooklength attached.
+Both rolling and crane swivels are available in either round eye or diamond eye designs (barrel swivels are generally only available with round eyes).
+There is not a huge amount of difference in the performance of these swivels, and it is simply down to an angler’s personal preference which one they use.
+Swivels are available which have one round eye and one diamond eye and are sometimes called hybrid swivels.
+This type of swivel allows the round eye to rotate around the rig body and the diamond eye to have the hooklength attached.
+This type of swivel can be bought from Sea Angling Shop by clicking here.

 Swivels and Safety